-As of December 31, 2016, the Company's common equity securities consisted of shares of common stock of Audentes, which became a publicly traded company in July 2016.
+Common equity securities reported as of December 31, 2016 consisted of shares of common stock of Audentes Therapeutics, Inc. (Audentes).
 The Company obtained these shares in connection with a license granted to Audentes in July 2013.
-The Company was restricted from trading these securities until January 2017 pursuant to a lock-up agreement entered into in connection with Audentes' IPO.
-The Company has classified these shares as available-for-sale securities and recognized an unrealized gain of \$0.6 million, which is included in accumulated other comprehensive loss as of December 31, 2016.
-Prior to Audentes' IPO, the shares were not marketable and were accounted for as a cost method investment on the Company's balance sheets.
+Upon Audentes' IPO in July 2016, the Company classified these shares as available-for-sale securities and recognized an unrealized gain of \$0.6 million.
+Prior to Audentes' IPO, the shares were not marketable and were accounted for by the Company as a cost method investment.
+The Company sold all of its shares of Audentes common stock during the year ended December 31, 2017.

-As of December 31, 2016 and 2015, no available-for-sale securities had remaining maturities greater than three years.
+As of December 31, 2017 and 2016, no available-for-sale securities had remaining maturities greater than three years.

 The amortized cost of available-for-sale securities is adjusted for amortization of premiums and accretion of discounts to maturity.
-As of December 31, 2016 and 2015, the balance in the Company's accumulated other comprehensive loss consisted solely of net unrealized gains and losses on available-for-sale securities, net of income tax effects and reclassification adjustments for realized gains and losses.
-For the years ended December 31, 2016, 2015 and 2014, the Company recognized net unrealized gains (losses) on available-for-sale securities of \$1.1 million, \$(0.7) million and \$0, respectively, and income tax expense of \$0.4 million, \$0 and \$0, respectively, in other comprehensive income (loss).
-The Company recognized net realized losses of less than \$0.1 million on the sale or maturity of available-for-sale securities during the year ended December 31, 2016, which were reclassified out of accumulated other comprehensive loss during the period.
-The Company did not recognize any realized gains or losses on the sale or maturity of available-for-sale securities during the years ended December 31, 2015 or 2014.
+As of December 31, 2017 and 2016, the balance in the Company's accumulated other comprehensive loss consisted solely of net unrealized gains and losses on available-for-sale securities, net of income tax effects and reclassification adjustments for realized gains and losses.
+During the years ended December 31, 2017, 2016 and 2015, the Company recognized net unrealized gains (losses) on available-for-sale securities of \$(0.2) million, \$1.1 million and \$(0.7) million, respectively, and income tax expense of \$0, \$0.4 million and \$0, respectively, in other comprehensive income (loss).
+The Company recognized net realized gains (losses) of \$0.5 million, less than \$(0.1) million and \$0 on the sale or maturity of available-for-sale securities during the years ended December 31, 2017, 2016 and 2015, respectively, which were reclassified out of accumulated other comprehensive loss during the periods and are included in investment income in the consolidated statements of operations and comprehensive loss.

-The Company did not hold any securities in an unrealized loss position for more than twelve months as of December 31, 2016 or 2015.
-The aggregate fair value of securities held by the Company in an unrealized loss position for less than twelve months as of December 31, 2016 and 2015 was \$102.5 million and \$155.5 million, respectively.
-As of December 31, 2016, securities held by the Company which were in an unrealized loss position consisted of thirty-four investment grade corporate bond positions.
-The Company has the intent and ability to hold such securities until recovery and has determined that none of its investments were other-than-temporarily impaired as of December 31, 2016 or 2015.
+The aggregate fair value of securities held by the Company in an unrealized loss position for more than 12 months as of December 31, 2017 was \$17.1 million.
+The aggregate unrealized loss of securities held by the Company in an unrealized loss position for more than 12 months as of December 31, 2017 was \$0.1 million.
+The Company did not hold any securities in an unrealized loss position for more than 12 months as of December 31, 2017 was \$0.1 million.
+The Company did not hold any securities in an unrealized loss position for more than 12 months as of December 31, 2016.
+The aggregate fair value of securities held by the Company in an unrealized loss position for less than 12 months as of December 31, 2016 was \$109.2 million and \$102.5 million, respectively.
+As of December 31, 2017, securities held by the Company which were in an unrealized loss position consisted of 46 investment grade corporate bond positions.
+The Company has the intent and ability to hold such securities until recovery and has determined that none of its investments were other-than-temporarily impaired as of December 31, 2017 or 2016.